Bankes family

 The Bankes family were prominent landed gentry in Dorset, England, for over 400 years.
-They owned large portions of land throughout Dorset and made significant contributions to the political history and development of the country.
+They owned large portions of land throughout Dorset, including the Kingston Lacy estate and made significant contributions to the political history and development of the country.
+The family also had a notable book collection.

 Buildings

 The first family seat was in Corfe Castle which was destroyed during the civil war when the Bankeses, who were cavaliers (royalist followers), were besieged by parliament forces.
 After the return of King Charles II the Bankeses again rose to political power.
 Their new home, built at Kingston Lacy has survived until the present day, under the guide of the National Trust.
 The family vault is located in the Church of Wimborne Minster, not far from their Kingston Lacy estate.
 In the late 19th century the Bankeses built a summer beach house at Studland in Dorset.
 The manor house as it used to be named is named is now a hotel called The Pig on the Beach.
 A large pub in the village, frequented by beach visitors, is known as the Bankes Arms Inn.

 The family church, St Stephen's is on the far edge of the Kingston Lacy estate at Pamphill.
 The road up to the church is lined with a row of trees planted in 1846.
 The 19th century rebuild of the church replaced a decaying ruin of a church that had existed since 1229.
 The church has several monuments dedicated to the Bankes family, as well as a window and five pews decorated with the family coat of arms.